-Atlas Mara Limited Announces Buyback of Shares
+ATLAS Mara Limited announces Buyback of Shares

 Atlas Mara Repurchase of Shares and Total Voting Rights Update

-TORTOLA / ACCESSWIRE / January 31, 2019 / Atlas Mara Limited (OTC PINK: AAMAF) (LSE: ATMA) ("Atlas Mara" or the "Company" and, including its subsidiaries, the "Group"), the sub-Sahara African financial services group, today announces that on 30 January 2019, the Company repurchased 2,500 shares, all of which were purchased at an average price of $1.65 and will be held as treasury shares.
+TORTOLA / ACCESSWIRE / February 4, 2019 / Atlas Mara Limited ("Atlas Mara" or the "Company" and, including its subsidiaries, the "Group"), the sub-Sahara African financial services group, today announces that on 1 February 2019, the Company repurchased 5,000 shares, all of which were purchased at an average price of $1.68 and will be held as treasury shares.

 Atlas Mara repurchased shares pursuant to the authority granted by its Board of Directors, announced in its Q3 2018 Results RNS, to reinstate a lapsed share purchase program.
 The granted authority is for Atlas Mara to repurchase the Company's issued share capital up to an aggregate market value equivalent to $10 million by way of its nominated brokers.